Damin: Consonants

 Damin was the only click language outside Africa.
 Damin used only some of the (pulmonic) consonants of everyday Lardil, but they were augmented by four other airstream mechanisms: lingual ingressive (the nasal clicks), glottalic egressive (a velar ejective), pulmonic ingressive (an indrawn lateral fricative), and lingual egressive (a bilabial 'spurt').
 Even some of the pulmonic egressive consonants are exotic for the Australian context: fricatives, voiceless nasals, and bilabial trills.
-The consonants of Damin, in the practical orthography and IPA equivalents, were:
+The consonants of Damin, in the practical orthography and IPA equivalents, were the following:

 § These sounds are found in standard Lardil, but not in Damin, apart from grammatical words and suffixes.

 L* is described as "ingressive with egressive glottalic release".

 There is no alveolar–retroflex distinction in Damin, with the possible exception of the clicks.
 However, Hale notes that the Damin alveolar and retroflex clicks (found in the pronouns n!aa, n!uu and in rn!aa, rn!ii respectively) might be in complementary distribution, and it is not clear that they are distinct sounds.

 Some of the consonants listed above only occur in clusters. /n̺/ only occurs as a coda.
 A derivational rule seems to be to pronounce all onset nasals as clicks; it is likely that /ŋ/ is not a click because a velar click in the straightforward sense is not possible.